bellad1/fastj-multi-run/README.md

 ## Input Data
 To run this code, the user is responsible for creating aerosol property (AOD, SSA, G) and aerosol layer height input files.
-This is a total of 4 input files for each aerosol type (e.g., aerosol_tag)
+This is a total of 4 input files for each aerosol type (e.g., aerosol_tag).
+**NOTE:** The number of rows of data for aerosol properties/heights should match

 ### Aerosol Properties
 **IMPORTANT:** aerosol properties at the retrieved wavelengths had to be interpolated/extrapolated to Fast-J wavelengths.
 This introduces uncertainty that has not been quantified.

-CSV files with wavelengths in header row and aerosol property (AOD, SSA, G) retrieval values in subsequent rows (need a separate csv file for each property):
+**FORMAT:** CSV files with wavelengths in header row and aerosol property (AOD, SSA, G) retrieval values in subsequent rows (need a separate csv file for each property):
 ```csv
 187.0,191.0,193.0,196.0,...
 0.123,0.145,0.156,0.167,...
 0.098,0.112,0.125,0.134,...
 ```
 ### Height Data
-Single column CSV with header (NOTE: header contents not important, just ensure single line):
+**FORMAT:** Single column CSV with header (header contents not important, just ensure header is single line):
 ```csv
 HSRL Aerosol Heights for Urban/Pollution
 2450.0
 1890.0
 3120.0
 ```
-**NOTE:** The number of rows of data for aerosol properties/heights should match

 ## Output Data